mattstruble/mattstruble.github.io/_posts/2020-10-26-dlpa-intro-data-analysis.md

 style: border
 color: primary
 series: dlpa
 description: My analysis of the AVA database as the first step in creating a deep learning model capable understanding photo aesthetics.
+comments: true
 ---

 ## Introduction